 Step 5 - Build or buy a release box

 Reference the links for building or buying a release box to help you to provide appropriate housing.
 The squirrel must be use to the box before being released.
 We recommend moving the release box into the enclosure a minimum of one week before release, preferably longer.
 Fill the box with any material that is warm but will dry out quickly if wet such as dried moss or artificial fabrics like fleece cut into strips so the squirrels can easily arrange to their liking.
+(We HIGHLY recommend Polyfil as it is very insulating and will wick any moisture that a squirrel will bring into the box on its fur.)
 Do not include any ‘stringy’ materials that may get wrapped around legs or toes.

 Step 6 - Acclimate to outside temperatures

 If you’re releasing in spring or summer, this is usually not a huge issue.
 If you are releasing in weather that is substantially different than their climate of rearing (or in winter), you must acclimate the squirrel to the outside temperatures before release.
 This means putting the squirrels outside in a large predator proof cage protected from direct sun, snow, cold wind, or rain during the day for a few weeks before leaving out overnight.
 The cage bars should be no larger than 1/2 inch apart.
 Whenever, you leave a squirrel outside you must provide it with ample room to move away from the sides of the cage and a box where it can retreat from the sight of predators.

 The box must be positioned to prevent raccoons or cats reaching in and grasping an arm or tail.